45 Mill Street / The Barnboard Factory - The MOOver's Link to the Past

-The DVTA built a new home in Wilmington on a site that is linked to the town's past.
-As part of the permitting process, the DVTA agreed to document the site's history for the Historical Society of Wilmington.
+The MOOver built a new home in Wilmington on a site that is linked to the town's past.
+As part of the permitting process, The MOOver agreed to document the site's history for the Historical Society of Wilmington.

 We spent almost four years researching, interviewing, filming, and writing.
 The MOOver published a book in September 2012 called 45 Mill Street.

 The site saw explosive growth, fire, flooding, speculation, bankruptcy, auctions and multiple successful ventures.